Cristina-hub04/Job_Analizer/README.md

 # Job_Analizer

-Job Market & Smart Recommender App
+**Job Market & Smart Recommender App**

-A Streamlit web application that analyzes job postings, identifies in-demand skills, and provides personalized job recommendations based on a user’s CV.
+**A Streamlit web application** that **analyzes** job postings, **identifies** in-demand skills, and **provides** personalized job recommendations based on a user’s CV.
 Perfect for students and junior job seekers to explore the job market and discover jobs that match their skills.

-Features
+The app let's you download the recommendations via **Tableau**.

+**Features**

-1️⃣ Market Overview
+1️⃣ **Market Overview**

 Upload or generate a dataset of job postings.

 Analyze and visualize:

-Top in-demand skills.
+Top in-demand skills

-Job postings over time.
+Job postings over time

-Average salary by skill.
+Average salary by skill

-Interactive Plotly charts for professional, dynamic visualizations.
+Interactive Plotly charts for dynamic dashboards

-Download CSV reports of analysis.
+Download CSV for analysis or Tableau

-2️⃣ CV-Based Job Recommendations
+2️⃣ **CV-Based Job Recommendations**

-Upload your CV (PDF or TXT).
+Upload your CV (PDF or TXT)

-Automatically extract your skills.
+Automatically extract your skills

-Compute skill match scores for each job.
+Compute skill match scores for each job

-Show top recommended jobs in a clean table.
+Show top recommended jobs in a clean table

-Highlight missing skills for each job.
+Highlight missing skills per job

-Optional filters for location, minimum skill match, or salary range.
+Optional filters: location, minimum skill match, salary range

-Download personalized recommended jobs as CSV.
+Download personalized recommendations as CSV for Tableau

-3️⃣ User-Friendly Interface
+3️⃣ **User-Friendly Interface**

-Uses Streamlit tabs to separate Market Overview and Job Recommendations.
+Streamlit tabs separate Market Overview and Job Recommendations

+Progress spinners and success animations for interactivity

+Clean layout with columns, metrics, and charts

 ### Installation